Metabolix/HackBGRT/README.md

 * Start `setup.exe` and follow the instructions.
 	* You may need to manually disable Secure Boot and then retry.
 	* The installer will launch Paint for editing the image.
-		* Be sure to always use the 24-bit BMP/DIB format.
 	* If Windows later restores the original boot loader, just reinstall.
 	* If you wish to change the image or other configuration, just reinstall.
 	* For advanced settings, edit `config.txt` before installing.
 No extra support provided!